magdalenakusz/piano-practice-pal/README.md

    - Search for scales by name (e.g., "C", "Minor", "Harmonic")
    - Filter by scale type (Major, Natural Minor, Harmonic Minor, Melodic Minor)
    - Preview any scale with the piano keyboard visualization
+   - **🔊 Listen**: Use the "Play" and "Up & Down" buttons to hear each scale
    - Click "Practice This Scale" to practice it immediately
    - Perfect for working on specific scales or exploring the full catalog